Melon-headed whale: Predators

-Melon-headed whales may be predated upon by large sharks and killer whales.
+Melon-headed whales may be preyed upon by large sharks and killer whales.
 Scars and wounds from non-lethal bites of cookie cutter sharks (Isitius brasiliensis) have been observed on free-ranging and stranded animals.

 Breeding

 Little is known about the reproductive behavior of melon-headed whales.
 The most information comes from analyses of large stranding groups in Japanese waters, where sexual maturity for females is reached at 7 years of age.
-Females give birth to a single calf every 3 – 4 years after a gestation of approximately 12 months.
+Females give birth to a single calf every 3–4 years after a gestation of approximately 12 months.
 Off Japan, the calving season appears to be long (from April to October) without an obvious peak.
-In Hawaiian waters newborn melon-headed whales have been observed in all months except December, suggesting births occur year round, but sightings of newborns peak between March to June.
+In Hawaiian waters newborn melon-headed whales have been observed in all months except December, suggesting births occur year-round, but sightings of newborns peak between March and June.
 Newborn melon-headed whales have been observed in April and June in the Philippines.
 In the Southern Hemisphere calving also appears to occur over an extended period, from August to December.

 Strandings

 Melon-headed whales are known to mass strand, often in groups numbering in the hundreds, indicative of the strong social bonds within herds of this species.
 Mass strandings of melon-headed whales have been reported in Hawaiʻi, eastern Japan, the Philippines, northern Australia, Madagascar, Brazil and the Cape Verde Islands.
 Two of these mass stranding events have been linked to anthropogenic sonar, associated with naval activities in Hawaiʻi and high frequency multi-beam sonar used for oil and gas exploration in Madagascar.
-The mass stranding at Hanalei Bay, Kauaʻi, Hawaiʻi is more precisely described as a ‘near’ mass stranding event, as the group of >150 melon-headed whales was prevented from stranding by human intervention.
+The mass stranding at Hanalei Bay, Kauaʻi, Hawaiʻi is more precisely described as a 'near' mass stranding event, as the group of >150 melon-headed whales was prevented from stranding by human intervention.
 The animals occupied the shallow waters of a confined bay for over 28 hours before being herded back into deeper waters by stranding response staff and volunteers, community members, state and federal authorities.
 Only a single calf is known to have died on this occasion.
 The frequency of mass strandings of melon-headed whales appears to have increased over the past 30+ years.